 Lecturer in Architecture, Belfast School of Architecture.

 Associate Lecturer in Time-based Media.
 He is a visual artist, filmmaker and curator.
 He has particular expertise in using documentary film practices to investigate sensitive and challenging societal issues including imprisonment, political prisoners, relationships, contested spaces and ethics.
-HE also has experience n research concerning curation and gallery contexts.
+He also has experience in research concerning curation and gallery contexts.

 Associate Lecturer in photography for the BA Hons Photography and also tutors students working toward photographic MFAs and practice-based PhDs.
 Kaylynn holds both an MA in documentary photography and a practice-based PhD in photography from the University of Wales, Newport.
 Princeton Architectural Press published Kaylynn’s book The Day-to-Day Life of Albert Hastings in 2007 and in 2009 she was a recipient of an artist grant from the prestigious Anonymous Was A Woman foundation.
 Kaylynn’s research interests include documentary practice conducted within a fine art context, and photographic investigations of our notions surrounding home.

 Associate Head of School of the Belfast School of Art.

 Professor of Video Art and exhibits photographic and video installations internationally.
 He was shortlisted for the Turner Prize in 1994 and 2003.
 He has been selected to participate in dOCUMENTA 13 in June 2012.
 His research interests include the investigation of new strategies for narrative within contemporary video art that embrace the spatial possibilities of installation inside and outside of the gallery and that take account of the legacies of mainstream cinema and experimental film.
 He welcomes applications for Fine Art Studio Research which contribute to this dialogue.